 Public Transportation Protocol for COVID-19

-Belmopan.
-March 19, 2020.
-The Department of Transport has been working closely with the Ministry of Health to address the challenges of COVID-19 in order to safeguard and protect the health of the public.
+The Department of Transport (DOT) continues to work closely with the Ministry of Health to address the challenge of COVID-19 to safeguard and protect the health of the public.

-5. Public transport service is limited to seated passengers only.
+5. Public transportation is limited to seated passengers only.
 Bus operators/drivers shall not transport excess passengers.
-Transporting standing passengers is a traffic violation and the Department of Transport will enforce the law to its fullest.
-(Anyone standing will be taken off the bus and the driver will be ticketed.)
+Transporting standing passengers is a traffic violation and the DOT will enforce the law to its fullest.
+Anyone standing will be taken off the bus and the driver will be ticketed.

-6. Bus operators are required to provide additional buses during rush hours.
+6. Bus Operators are required to provide additional buses during rush hour.